Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 🔌 Power-ups

-Recommended plugins
+Recommended plugins (Claude Code)

 Claude Code is great out of the box.
 These plugins make it great at specific things — rigor, design, security.
 Install them once, they teach Claude to behave differently on every future task.